-- In the case of Fleet Ambush it can be great fun to put the token in the ambush zone, however!
+- In the case of Fleet Ambush it can be great fun to put the token in the ambush zone.

 - The effect applies to any ship that deploys, even later in the game.
-Normally this is pointless after fleet deployment (and the tokens can be removed once the first turn starts), but when a ship deploys due to Hyperspace Assault, the G7-X grav well token can make it speed 0!
+Normally this is pointless after fleet deployment (and the tokens can be removed once the first turn starts), but when a ship deploys due to Hyperspace Assault or Admiral Raddus or the Profundity title, the G7-X grav well token can make it speed 0!
 Sneaky!

 - Remember that the effect applies to any ship"at" distance 1-3 rather than "within," which means if even a tiny piece of the ship is in the debuff zone, speed 0.

 - You can use the G7-X on your own ships if for some reason you want to be allowed to deploy your ships at speed 0 (normally the minimum is 1).